-Day Nurseries provide full/part time childcare in a setting for children aged up to 5 years all year round and are usually open from 8.00am – 6.00 pm but some open earlier and close later.
+Day nurseries provide full and part time childcare in a setting for children aged up to 5 years all year round and are usually open from 8am to 6pm, but some open earlier or close later.

-Some nurseries take babies from six weeks and will provide care for them until they are of school age.
+Some nurseries take babies from 6 weeks and will provide care for them until they are of school age.
 Nurseries are usually privately run in Croydon or operated by organizations such as schools, churches or similar.
-They can be fairly expensive however, many parents choose this option as it provides a steady and reliable form of childcare.
+They can be fairly expensive, however many parents choose this option as it provides a steady and reliable form of childcare.

-Pre-schools provide part time sessional childcare in a setting for children aged 2-5 years.
+Pre-schools provide part time sessional childcare in a setting for children aged 2 to 5 years.

 Pre-schools can offer sessional care in the mornings and/or afternoons and are a good preparation for school as the sessions are shorter than full daycare.
-However, pre-schools are usually only open term time so maybe not suitable for working parents who need full time childcare.
+However, pre-schools are usually only open during school term time, so may not be suitable for working parents who need full time childcare.
 Again group setting childcare minimises the effect of staff illness on your childcare.

-A nursery school is a facility which usually accepts children for a period of 3 hours per day for five days per week.
+A nursery school is a facility which usually accepts children for a period of 3 hours per day for 5 days per week.
 Some nursery schools offer a full-time session (6 hours).

 Nursery classes are part of primary school.
-They accept children for a period of 3 hours per day for five days per week.
+They accept children for a period of 3 hours per day for 5 days per week.
 Some nursery classes offer a full-time session (6 hours).

-Application should be made direct to the nursery schools/early years’ centres and/or classes.
+Application should be made direct to the nursery school or early years centre.

-These provide full/part time childcare in a setting, before (breakfast), after and during school holidays for children of primary school age although some may cater for younger or older children.
+These provide full or part time childcare in a setting, before (breakfast), after and during school holidays for children of primary school age although some may cater for younger or older children.

-A Breakfast club is a place where children can be dropped off before school, usually from 7.30am or 8.00am, and enjoy breakfast together.
+A breakfast club is a place where children can be dropped off before school, usually from 7.30am or 8am, and enjoy breakfast together.

-A holiday scheme is a place where children can attend during school holidays, usually from 8.00am – 6.00pm.
+A holiday scheme is a place where children can attend during school holidays, usually from 8am to 6pm.

 Choosing quality provision and arranging childcare

-- Try to arrange your childcare in good time
+- ty to arrange your childcare in good time

 When viewing childcare settings, consider: